National Capital (Ottawa)

 - And four study groups – on Africa, Asia-Pacific, Latin America and the Caribbean, and the Middle East – each holding meetings with speakers, as often as once a month;

-- Finally, the Foreign Policy Initiative organizes events of learning and discussion for senior civil servants.
+- Finally, the Foreign Policy Initiative (FPI) organizes events of learning and discussion for senior civil servants.
+As well, the FPI is organizing a major conference on South East Asia in Ottawa for November 2014.

 On behalf of the board, we look forward to meeting you, and hope you find some things of interest in our programming for you.